wazuh/wazuh-documentation/source/installation-guide/kibana/index.rst

     .. include:: ../../_templates/installations/elastic/common/enable_kibana.rst

     With the first access to Kibana, the browser shows a warning message stating that the certificate was not issued by a trusted authority.
-This can be accepted either by clicking on ``Advanced options`` to add an exception or, for increased security, by importing the ``ca.crt`` previously created to the Certificate Manager of each browser that will access the Kibana interface.
+This can be accepted by clicking on ``Advanced options`` to add an exception or, for increased security, by importing the ``ca.crt`` previously created to the Certificate Manager of each browser that will access the Kibana interface.

     .. note:: The Kibana service listens to the default port 5601.
 The browser address will be: ``https://<kibana_ip>:5601`` replacing <kibana_ip> by the Kibana server IP.